 This booklet has been prepared to give information on courses offered to students entering Year 9 at Whitebridge High School.

-It is necessary at this time of the year for your child to select subjects which will be studied for Years 9 and 10 (2023 and 2024).
 There are two categories of subjects, the "Core" and "Elective" subjects.
 Both categories must be studied to fulfil the requirements of Stage 5.